 A Train Company's ticket sales staff will give advice about tickets, and any restrictions concerning their use, on an impartial basis unless the point of sale is dedicated to the sale of one Train Company's tickets.

-Please click on the following link to download a PDF version of the National Rail Conditions of Carriage
+Download a PDF version of the National Rail Conditions of Carriage:

 © Copyright Rail Settlement Plan Limited.
 Issued 19 July 2015